This blog post was updated on April 21, 2021.

 Trek up to Glacier National Park to Sleep under the Stars

 Now that you’ve checked off horseback riding, hunting out the spirits of cowboys in Montana’s ghost towns, and spotting a buffalo or two, you can close out your Old West itinerary by partaking in the essential activity of sleeping under the stars.
 Home to more than 700 miles of trails through one million acres of wilderness, Glacier National Park lends the iconic Montana experience of sleeping under the stars.
 Thanks to very low light pollution in the park (as there’s essentially no development nearby) you can star gaze unencumbered.
 The park boasts 13 drive-in campgrounds and over a thousand sites to choose for camping overnight.
 Just outside of the park, you can also be a bit more of a high-maintenance cowboy and go glamping with Glacier Under Canvas.
-The company provides safari tents outfitted with beds, rugs, and wood burning stoves, and some even with their own bathrooms.
-You can enjoy the night sky and sound of nature without having to give up the luxuries of home.
+The company provides safari tents outfitted with beds, rugs, and wood-burning stoves, and some even with their own bathrooms.
+You can enjoy the night sky and the sound of nature without having to give up the luxuries of home.

 Have a favorite western experience in Montana?
 Share your best Montana Wild West pit stop with us in the comments below.